top of page

 By definition: a rare coin typeset is a carefully curated selection of coins, each representing a distinct historical or cultural era, by design or denomination.

-If you are are like me, most of us started their coin collecting journey in their childhood.
+If you are are like me, you most likely started your coin collecting journey in your childhood.

-If you are from my era, many coin collectors got their start collecting a date and mint set of Lincoln cents.
-After this, you may have started date and mint sets of Jefferson Nickels, Mercury dimes, Morgan dollars, etc.
+If you are from my era, the 70s, then most likely you got your start as a youngster by attempting to collect and complete a date and mint set of Lincoln cents.
+You may have started date and mint sets of Jefferson Nickels, Mercury dimes, and Morgan dollars.

-As we entered the working world and began to accrue discretionary income, we were now able to acquire not only the coins that interested us, but ones that had a significant chance of increasing in value.
+As I entered the working world after college before devoting myself to becoming an expert Numismatist, began to accrue discretionary income, I was now able to acquire not only the coins that interested me, but ones that had a significant chance of increasing in value.
 This is when collecting also turned into investing.

 Over the past 30 years, I've spoken to thousands of collectors and investors, and one thing seems to remain constant, and that is collecting and investing by date and mintmark, with a few exceptions eventually becomes boring.
 Hence, the typeset.